• Messages

 auth: http://your-auth-server:8080

-Restart the proxy after editing routes (docker compose restart mcp-gateway, or helm upgrade).
+Restart the proxy after editing routes (docker compose restart mcp-proxy, or helm upgrade).

 2. 2